Welcome to the Irish Brigade Website

 Captain Strome Galloway at Stuka Farm, February 1943.

-Read first hand accounts written by men who served in the Irish Brigade.
+First hand accounts written by men who served in the Irish Brigade.

-Tunisia from November 1942 to May 1943.
+Tunisia from November 1942 to May 1943

-Sicily during July and August 1943.
+Sicily in July and August 1943

-Italy from September to December 1943.
+Italy from September to December 1943

-Italy from March 1944 to July 1945 written by Brigadier TPD Scott.
+Italy from March 1944 to July 1945 by Brigadier TPD Scott.

 War Diaries of the campaigns in Tunisia and Italy from November 1942 to May 1945: